 A long time ago, in the 1700s, monks from the big city collected particular objects like artwork, antique items, and things from nature.
 They put them together to make a collection for a museum.

 The National Museum has many unique things you can explore.
-You can find tombstones, statues from long ago, objects connected to places that are important to the world, and art that people used in their daily lives.
+You can find tombstones, statues from long ago, objects connected to places important to the world, and art that people used daily.

 Tomb of Dante Alighieri (Dante’s Tomb)

 It is a small Chappell built in the Neo-Classic style 1781.
-The Tomb is located right next to the Church of San Francesco, right in the city center.
+The Tomb is next to the Church of San Francesco in the city center.

 Arian Baptistery